 In-Person Summer Camps:

-Students will participate in hands-on research experiences on the University of Michigan’s Ann Arbor campus, where they will receive wet-lab and/or computational neuroscience training through interactive modules.
-This year, we are offering a two-week program, allowing students to choose to attend week 1, week 2, or both!
+Students will participate in hands-on research experiences on the University of Michigan’s Ann Arbor campus, where they will receive experimental and/or quantitative neuroscience training through interactive modules.
+Students can choose to attend week 1, week 2, or both!
+Applications will be available starting on April 1, 2026.
+Admissions will occur on a rolling basis, so apply early!

 Students will be taught how to use micropipettes and electronic balances.
 Device calibration and material transfer practices will be carried out as preparation for later molecular biology lab work.